More information

 • How will I know that my referee submitted a recommendation letter?

-The online application will give you the status of the recommendation letters, additionally you’ll receive an email after we received a recommendation letter.
+The online application will give you the status of the recommendation letters.
 However, you will not see the recommendation letter itself.

 • Does the DIGS-BB charge an application fee, and how much is it?